coder/docs/admin/workspace-management/ssh-access.md

 ## Using OpenSSH

-The built-in SSH server is limited, and does not implement advanced functionality like X11 forwarding or `sshd_config` specifications.
-If SSH is the primary mode of access to Coder for your users, consider running a full OpenSSH server with `systemd` inside your image instead.
+The built-in SSH server is limited and does not implement advanced functionality like X11 forwarding or `sshd_config` specifications.
+If SSH is the primary mode of access to Coder for your users, consider running an entire OpenSSH server with `systemd` inside your image instead.

 To do so, add the following to your Dockerfile: